bgaber/azure-github-actions-project/README.md

 ```
 > az cdn endpoint purge --content-paths  "/*" --profile-name MyCDNProfile --name "brian-gaber" --resource-group "StaticWebsiteRG"
 ```

+### Before the Resource Group containing the CDN Profile can be deleted the DNS CNAME record that points to the CDN endpoint must be removed from Azure DNS or your DNS provider

 ## Azure CLI Resource Group Deletion